almandin/ntdsdotsqlite/sql_model.md

 - `trustPartner` (TEXT): The full domain name of the related trust domain (just like cn and name but trustPartner is supposed to hold the entire domain name).
 - `trustType` (TEXT): The type of the trust, either `downlevel`, `uplevel`, `MIT` or `DCE` (See the [Microsoft Documentation](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/36565693-b5e4-4f37-b0a8-c1b12138e18e) for more details).
 - `attributeFlags` (JSON): A dictionary of attribute flags held in the the `trustAttributes` integer, but parsed to be easily accessed (contains information about transitivity for example).

+## Table `containers`

+A table storing Container information (object class `Container`).
+It has the following columns:

+- `id` (INTEGER): The object identifier in the NTDS database.
+- `name` (TEXT): The name of the container object.
+- `description` (TEXT): The description attribute of the container.
+- `commonnme` (TEXT): The common name attribute of the container.
+- `parent` (INTEGER): The ID in of its parent object, could be another container, a `domain_dns` object or some other kind of objects we do not retrieve.
+- `dn` (TEXT): The distinguished name of the container.
+This column can be set to `Null` for containers having objects we do no care about in their parents (GPO Containers are not parsed for example).
+- `isDeleted` (BOOL): Boolean indicating if this container is in the recycle bin of the domain.
+- `domain` (INTEGER): Foreign key to `domain_dns` entries on the `id` attribute, representing the root parent domain object of this container.
+Can be `Null` for containers having unparsed objects in their parents (GPO Containers are not parsed for example).

 ## Table ???